Check back in for our upcoming 2020 Trips!

 - Rise with the birds, to discover Appalachia’s bird diversity

 Scenic Backpacking Made Easy

-- Meals and their preparation included, and gear rental available
+- Meals and gear rental available

 - Assistance in your camping needs (preparation and tent sent-up)

 - Easy to moderate hikes designed for guests with an average fitness level

 Trip Instructors and Guides

 I taught biology and zoology at Asheville High School for 30 years where I regularly took my students into the forest for field excursions.
 Hiking and camping are my passions, and that naturally led to summers spent directing a wilderness program for a local conference center with over 3,000 acres of wilderness and 30 miles of trails adjacent to Pisgah National Forest and a day-hike away from Mount Mitchell and the Black Mountain range.

 Each summer I trained my Ranger staff in hiking skills, survival and “bush craft,” remote first aid, and basic search-and-rescue techniques.
 I’m now semi-retired, teaching classes in land navigation and hike leader preparedness/survival/emergency management through the Carolina Mountain Club and anatomy at our local community college.